 (c) indications or allegations the use of which in the course of trade is liable to mislead the public as to the nature, the manufacturing process, the characteristics, the suitability for their purpose, or the quantity, of the goods;

-(d) acts of using, or acquiring or holding the right to use, a domain name identical with or [JP oppose: confusingly] similar to [JP propose: a specific indication of products or services of] another [JP propose: person with; JP oppose: person’s name, trade name, trademark, or other mark widely recognized by one of the Parties for the purposes specified in that Party’s laws and regulations, such as regarding] the intention to gain unfair profit or to cause damage to another person.]
+[NZ oppose : (d) acts of using, or acquiring or holding the right to use, a domain name identical with or [JP oppose: confusingly] similar to [JP propose: a specific indication of products or services of] another [JP propose: person with; JP oppose: person’s name, trade name, trademark, or other mark widely recognized by one of the Parties for the purposes specified in that Party’s laws and regulations, such as regarding] the intention to gain unfair profit or to cause damage to another person;]

-[JP/KR propose: (e) acts of assigning, leasing, displaying for the purpose of assignment or lease, exporting or importing products which imitate the configuration of another person’s products, subject to the terms and conditions of its applicable laws and regulations.]
+[JP/KR propose; NZ oppose : (e) acts of assigning, leasing, displaying for the purpose of assignment or lease, exporting or importing products which imitate the configuration of another person’s products, [JP propose : subject to the terms and conditions of its applicable except as provided for in the laws and regulations of each Party] subject to the terms and conditions of its applicable laws and regulations.]]

+Article 8.2

 Protection of Undisclosed Information

-[JP propose; NZ/IN/CN oppose:

-Adequate and effective protection of undisclosed information in accordance with paragraph 2 of Article 39 of the TRIPS Agreement

-1. Recognizing the importance of protection of undisclosed information, each Party shall ensure in its laws, regulations or guidelines adequate and effective protection of such information in accordance with paragraph 2 of Article 39 of the TRIPS Agreement.

-Note: For greater certainty, it is recognized by the Parties that measures forcing disclosure of the undisclosed information without legitimate reasons, and measures limiting the duration of protection of the undisclosed information stipulated in private contracts nullify or impair the benefit derived from the protection of undisclosed information.]
+[JP propose : ASN/IN/KR/CN/NZ oppose : Alt.
+1. Recognizing the importance of protection of undisclosed information, each Party shall ensure in its laws, regulations or guidelines adequate and effective protection of such information in accordance with paragraph 2 of Article 39 of the TRIPS Agreement.[JP propose : ]] [JP propose : In the course of ensuring effective protection of undisclosed information as provided in Article 39 of the TRIPS Agreement, no Party shall take any measure forcing disclosure of the undisclosed information without legitimate reasons, and limiting the duration of protection of the undisclosed information stipulated in private contracts.]]

-[KR propose: 2.
-The Parties shall ensure in its laws and regulations adequate and effective protection of undisclosed information in accordance with Article 39 of the TRIPS Agreement.]
+[KR propose; CN/IN oppose: Alt.
+2. The Parties shall ensure [ASN propose : that] in its laws and regulations [ASN oppose : adequate and effective protection of undisclosed information ; ASN propose : are] in accordance with Article 39(2) of the TRIPS Agreement.]

+[IN propose : Alt.
+3 : Each party shall ensure that natural and legal person shall have the possibility of preventing information lawfully within their control from being disclosed to, acquired by, or used by others without their consent in a manner contrary to honest commercial practices in accordance with paragraph 2 of Article 39 of the TRIPS Agreement. ]

-[ASN/IN propose: SECTION 9
+SECTION 9

 ENFORCEMENT OF INTELLECTUAL PROPERTY RIGHTS

-Article 9.1
+[ASN/IN propose ; AU/KR/JP oppose : Article 9.1

 The Parties shall provide for enforcement provisions as required under the TRIPS Agreement, in particular Articles 41 to 61.
 However, Parties may provide for more extensive enforcement provisions.]

+[AU propose : Article 9.1bis

+Each Party shall ensure that enforcement procedures as specified in this Section are available under their law so as to permit effective action against any act of infringement of intellectual property rights covered by this Chapter, including expeditious remedies to prevent infringements and remedies which constitute a deterrent to further infringements.
+These procedures shall be applied in such a manner as to avoid the creation of barriers to legitimate trade and to provide for safeguards against their abuse.]

-[AU/JP/NZ propose: Article 9.2
+[AU/JP/NZ/KR propose; ASN oppose: Article 9.2

 Procedures adopted, maintained, or applied to implement the provisions of this Chapter shall be fair and equitable, and shall provide for the rights of all participants subject to such procedures to be appropriately protected.
-These procedures shall not be unnecessarily complicated or costly, or entail unreasonable time-limits or unwarranted delays]
+These procedures shall not be unnecessarily complicated or costly, or entail unreasonable time-limits or unwarranted delays.]

-[AU/JP/NZ propose: Article 9.3
+[AU/JP/NZ/KR propose; ASN oppose: Article 9.3